Upon arrival at Toowoomba Wellcamp Airport, all airline check-in desks are located at the entrance marked 'Arrivals'.

 This list is an example only, full details can be found at TravelSecure.

-The Toowoomba Wellcamp Airport Administration Office receives any lost property that has been handed in.
-Contact the office on +61 7 4614 3200 between 8am and 5pm weekdays for enquiries in this regard.
+Lost in the airport terminal // The Toowoomba Wellcamp Airport Administration Office receives any lost property that has been handed in at the Airport.

 Every airline has its own lost luggage procedures.
 If your luggage has been damaged during your flight or has not arrived, please contact your airline direct.